Royals vs. Angels Player Props Betting Odds

-Sportsbooks have listed player props for Shohei Ohtani, Bobby Witt Jr. and others when the Los Angeles Angels visit the Kansas City Royals at Kauffman Stadium on Saturday at 4:10 PM ET.
+Player prop betting options for Shohei Ohtani, Bobby Witt Jr. and others are available in the Los Angeles Angels-Kansas City Royals matchup at Kauffman Stadium on Sunday, starting at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!